-- Quickly adding online payments to your business: If you don’t already have the ability to accept payments online, PayPal Commerce Platform is an easy way to do it.
+- Quickly adding online payments to your business: If you don’t already have the ability to accept payments online, PayPal Business is an easy way to do it.
 You can embed its “Pay Now” functionality directly onto your existing website.
-It’s one of our top picks for payment gateways and subscription billing solutions.
+It’s also one of our top picks for subscription billing solutions.

-- Boosting online conversions: PayPal is not only an accessible payment method, considering its huge user base, but its familiarity also boosts trust.
+- Boosting online conversions: PayPal is not only an accessible payment method, considering its huge user base, but its familiarity also improves trust.
 So, online shoppers may be more willing to make a purchase knowing it’s backed and protected by PayPal.
-In fact, shoppers view PayPal as the most trustworthy security seal.
+In fact, shoppers view PayPal Verified as the most trustworthy security seal in the industry.

-- Permanent retail shops: PayPal Commerce Platform is cost-effective for occasional in-person sales, but it’s not the most affordable option for permanent brick-and-mortar establishments, especially if you process more than $5,000 in payments each month.
-Check out these best retail credit card processing companies for alternatives.
+- Processing for permanent retail shops: PayPal Business is cost-effective for occasional in-person sales, but it’s not the most affordable option for permanent brick-and-mortar establishments, especially if you process more than $5,000 in payments each month.
+Check out the leading retail credit card processing companies for alternatives.

-- Businesses operating on a multi-channel model: If you need to tightly integrate your retail, wholesale, and online sales channels and inventory, PayPal Commerce Platform may become limiting.
-Instead, opt for one of these multichannel retail POS systems.
+- Operating on a multichannel model: If you need to tightly integrate your retail, wholesale, and online sales channels and inventory, PayPal Business may become limiting.
+Instead, opt for one of the top-recommended multichannel retail POS systems.

 |Seamless online checkout integration||Inexplicable and unpredictable freezing of funds|

 |Known and trusted platform by consumers||$20 chargeback fee|

 |Instant deposits into your PayPal account||Few POS features and benefits|